 It’s an ownership thing.

 Finally, the big day is here and it’s almost time to collect your keys.
 You’ve found your dream home, had your offer accepted and signed on the dotted line.
 Well done, you’ve got the hard bit out the way!
 So, what’s next?
-Completion day of course!
-This is when the money is transferred, and you can officially say you’re a homeowner.
+House completion day of course!
+This is when the money is transferred, and you can officially say you’re on the property ladder.
 It’s both an exciting and daunting time.
 We know you’ll be raring to move in now.
 However, before you start packing up, it helps to know what to expect.

 Before completion day can happen, the exchange of contracts needs to take place.
 This makes the transaction legally binding, so that you can call your dream home yours.
 It’s up to the housing association to choose the date completion goes ahead.
 Just make sure it’s on a weekday, so it’ll go forward as smoothly as possible.
 Remember, if you back out after the exchange of contract, there may be some hefty penalties!

 You’re probably sat browsing through keyrings, to clip onto the keys for your new abode.
 Before you get ahead of yourself though, get those important arrangements sorted out!
 Who are you getting the keys from?
 What time are you getting them?
 Is there anything you need to take?
 Preparation is key for collecting keys on completion!
-You can either get them from the housing association or sometimes your conveyancer’s office.
+You can either get them from the housing association, sometimes your conveyancer’s office or we sometimes release the keys via a keysafe at your new property.
 It’s also a good idea to take some form of ID.
 You never know, they may ask for proof!
 If you’re still up to your ears in packing, a friend or relative can collect them on your behalf.
 Just let your conveyancer know.